Home » Water Softening » Water Softener Guides » 2 Main Reasons Why Your Water Softener is Overflowing

 Inspect the Brine Line Before & After Regeneration

 If the water that is supposed to be drawn from the brine isn’t drawn out completely during the next filling, you will have more water than you should.
 Over time, this will lead to overflowing.
-In short, the water levels should stay the same and not increase during every backwash cycle.

-If your water softener is overflowing, you want to have a gradual approach.
-This means that you check on the fundamentals first.
-Is the tube attached to the brine well?
+1. Check that the tube is attached to the brine well.
 There should be a tube that connects the tank to the control valve.
-Find it and make sure that everything is okay with it.

-Check For Salt Clog
+Check for Salt Clog

 The most common obstruction that disrupts the water flow and draining is a salt clog.
 Salt clogs prevent the water from going into the brine tank.
-You will have to find the salt clog and either poke it open or use a solution that will get rid of it.

 Check the Drain Line

-If the drain line is clogged, it will put a considerable amount of stress on the control valve.
-When the float control gets salt-clogged, simply take it off and give it a nice thorough washing.
-You’ll be able to see on the spot if there is something inside obstructing the water flow.
+When the float control gets salt-clogged, simply take it off and wash it thoroughly.
+You’ll see right away if there is something inside obstructing the water flow.

-If this is a regular occurrence, at some point, the valve will become unable to draw from the brine tank.
-Once again, a complete wash-down and cleaning should clear the tube of the debris that is blocking the flow and solve your overflowing problem.
+A complete wash-down and cleaning should clear the tube of the debris that is blocking the flow and solve your overflowing problem.

 Inspect the Float Cap